Towards Simple and Provable Parameter-Free Adaptive Gradient Methods: Parameter Settings

+In our computer vision experiments, we implement learning rate search for the base learning rate within a small range, instead of setting learning rate to 1.0 as suggested.
+Actually, most of the parameter-free algorithms have to tune some hyper-parameters.
+For example, DoG~\citep{ivgi2023dog} may set different $r_\epsilon$s and D-Adapt Adam~\citep{defazio2023learning} can change different $\gamma_k$s.

+However, as we shown in Appendix~\ref{sec:ablat}, different hyper-parameters affect little on performance (but can still have some affect).
+For example, the test accuracy for Resnet18 model trained on CIFAR-100 with Adam++ (Case 1) only varies between 66.49 to 70.42 when the learning rate varies between 1.0 to 2.0.
+And the final learning rates are different for different algorithms and tasks.
+In comparison, for different scenarios, non-parameter-free algorithms, such as AdamW, requires different learning rates.
+For example, the learning rate for AdamW may vary from $\sim 10^{-2}$ in computer vision tasks to $\sim 10^{-4}$ in LLM tasks, since AdamW does not compute the optimal step size automatically.

+The reason why we choose [0.1, 3.0] as the learning rate range is that we observed an obvious peak phenomenon during searching, and all the peaks in our experiments are located in [0.9, 2.0].
+Therefore, we extend this range to [0.1, 3.0] for Adam++ and baseline parameter-free algorithms for fair comparison.

-\section{Parameter settings}
+\section{Parameter Settings}

-Throughout the training, the base learning rate is fixed at \(1.0\), and the initial learning rate of Adam++ is set to \(1e^{-6}(1 + \|x_0\|_2^2)\) for image classification tasks, as suggested by \citet{ivgi2023dog}.
-For GPT-2 small and GPT-2 medium tasks, the initial learning rates of AdamW++ are \(6e^{-4}(1 + \|x_0\|_2^2)\) and \(3e^{-4}(1 + \|x_0\|_2^2)\), respectively, where \(6e^{-4}\) and \(3e^{-4}\) correspond to the default learning rates for AdamW training.
-The initial learning rates of Prodigy and D-Adapt Adam are set as the default $1e^{-6}$ as the algorithms did not suggest any modification of this parameter.
+Although the suggested learning rate is 1.0 for these parameter-free optimizers, throughout the training, we still search for the base learning rate from 0.1 to 3.0, and the initial learning rate of Adam++ is set to \(1\times 10^{-6}(1 + \|x_0\|_2^2)\) for image classification tasks, as suggested by \citet{ivgi2023dog}.
+For GPT-2 small and GPT-2 medium tasks, the initial learning rates of AdamW++ are \(6\times 10^{-4}(1 + \|x_0\|_2^2)\) and \(3\times 10^{-4}(1 + \|x_0\|_2^2)\), respectively, where \(6\times 10^{-4}\) and \(3\times 10^{-4}\) correspond to the default learning rates for AdamW training as specified in~\citet{liu2023sophia}.
+The initial learning rates of Prodigy and D-Adapt Adam are set as the default $1\times 10^{-6}$ as the algorithms did not suggest any modification of this parameter.

 In addition, we list the parameters, architectures and hardware that we used for the experiments.
 All other parameters not listed are set as default.
 The information is collected in Tables~\ref{tab:2}--\ref{tab:3}.